bazel-contrib/vscode-bazel/README.md

 * **Bazel Build Targets** tree displays the build packages/targets in your workspace
+* **CodeLens** links in BUILD files to directly launch a build or test by simply clicking on the targets
 * Debug Starlark code in your `.bzl` files during a build (set breakpoints, step through code, inspect variables, etc.)